cosmowiki/cosmowiki/README.md

 an online encyclopedia about astronomy and space flight http://cosmowiki.de/

+# run

+On a Mac OS X you can double-click the `app.command` file in your Finder this will start the application, you can go to http://localhost:8080 in your browser to open the site.

 # installation

 You will need nodejs and npm, which you can get from [here][1].